overlay-market/OIPs/notes/note-3.md

 ## Context

-In order to take positions on markets offered by the protocol, traders need to lock the settlement currency of the system (OVL).
-For traders that don't want price exposure to OVL but still wish to take a position on a market, they should be able to construct a "portfolio" that hedges out OVL price risk with respect to another currency like ETH.
+In order to take positions on markets offered by the protocol, users need to lock the settlement currency of the system (OVL).
+For users that don't want price exposure to OVL but still wish to take a position on a market, they should be able to construct a "portfolio" that hedges out OVL price risk with respect to another currency like ETH.
 Below, we address how to construct this type of portfolio as a combination of different positions on separate Overlay markets.

 Assume our initial liquidity mining phase is successful, and we're able to bootstrap $20M+ in liquidity on spot markets for the OVL-ETH pair.
-A [manipulation-resistant TWAP](note-2) on ETH-OVL can then be offered as an additional (inverse) market to trade on Overlay.
+A [manipulation-resistant TWAP](note-2) on ETH-OVL can then be offered as an additional (inverse) market to position on Overlay.
 There are significant benefits to this:

 1. We can lever up on OVL price exposure using OVL on Overlay.